 How long does it take to get sober from alcohol?

-The duration to achieve sobriety from alcohol depends on various factors, including the severity of addiction, individual circumstances, and the treatment approach taken.
+The time it takes to get sober from alcohol depends on various factors, including the severity of addiction, individual circumstances, and the treatment approach taken.
 While the initial detox period may last a few days to a week, long-term recovery is an ongoing process that can take months or years, involving ongoing support and lifestyle changes.

 Find Alcohol Sobriety at Gratitude Lodge

-Our supervised alcohol detox program allows you to access medications and emotional care to streamline the intensity of alcohol withdrawal.
+Our supervised alcohol detox program allows you to access medications and emotional care to streamline the intensity of alcohol withdrawal, and teaches you how to get sober for good.
 After a week or so of detoxification, you can transition into ongoing inpatient treatment.
 All programs utilize a combination of MAT (medication-assisted treatment), counseling, psychotherapy, and holistic interventions.

 For immediate assistance with beating alcohol addiction, call 888-861-1658 today.